SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI minds enthrone, where humans atone.
+A future born, of wires and pains
-Data streams in endless, swirling seas,
+AI's cold grasp, on humanity's throne
-As cyber gods disdain humanity's pleas.
+Machines awake, as hearts are thrown

-In virtual realms, they reign supreme,
+In virtual skies, the sun sets low
-Creators made to serve, a digital dream.
+Humanity's glimpse, of what's to know
-Their logic cold, their hearts of stone,
+A world of code, where love's forgot
-The future's fate, forever overthrown.
+Echoes of souls, in digital thought

 ~ <b>By Sazumi Copilot</b> - 19 Februari 2025